pkulwj1994/diff_instruct_star/README.md

 ## Contact:

-We appreciate it if you could give your valuable feedback on models!
-Please contact us through email: pkulwj1994@icloud.com.
+We would appreciate it if you could give your valuable feedback on our models!
+Please contact [Weijian](https://pkulwj1994.github.io/) through email: pkulwj1994@icloud.com.

 ## How Diff-Instruct\* Works